Zeppo Marx: Legacy

-While Zeppo is perceived as the Marx Brother's "straight man", several critics have argued that he developed a unique comic persona.
+While Zeppo is perceived as the Marx Brothers' "straight man", several critics have argued that he developed a unique comic persona.
 James Agee considered him "a peerlessly cheesy improvement on the traditional straight man."
 Along similar lines, Gerald Mast noted that Zeppo was "too schleppy, too nasal, and too wooden to be taken seriously."
 Reviewing the 1924 play I'll Say She Is, The New York Daily News called Zeppo "the obliging audience of the family – the feeder who helps his brothers be funny by playing straight himself."
-The New York Times praised Zeppo as "the handsome but dogged straight man with the charisma of an enamel washstand."
+The New York Times described Zeppo as "the handsome but dogged straight man with the charisma of an enamel washstand."

 Other observers have noted that Zeppo's role often involved acting as an interpreter for the audience.
 In her book Hello, I Must Be Going: Groucho & His Friends, Charlotte Chandler defended Zeppo as "the Marx Brothers' interpreter in the worlds they invaded."
 Groucho himself confirmed this, noting that Zeppo's role was "handsome, obtuse, slightly wooden" and that he "brought logic to a basically illogical story."
 Allen W. Ellis further articulated this, describing Zeppo as "a link between the audience and Groucho, Harpo and Chico," and as being "crucial to the absurdity of the Paramount films" due to his incongruity: dressing like a normal person, in contrast to the more outlandish garb of his brothers.